syncfusion-content/flutter-docs/Flutter/barcode/one-dimensional.md

 ## Code39 Extended

-`Code39 Extended` Symbology is an extended version of Code39 that supports all 128 ASCII characters set.
+`Code39 Extended` symbology is an extended version of Code39 that supports all 128 ASCII characters set.
 So, it encodes lower case alphabets (a-z) as well as special characters.

 {% highlight dart %}